-I understand, like you, that NONE of us really wants to find love on a dating site.
+I understand, like you, that NONE of us really wants to find a connection on a dating site.
 NONE.
-So it's easy to look at it like we're reading a newspaper.... it's full of horrors that can be funny sometimes but way too serious at other times.... either way, it focuses too much on the sensational.
+Thus, it's easy to look at these profiles like we're reading a newspaper.... it's full of horrors that can be funny sometimes but way too serious at other times.... either way, it focuses too much on the sensational.

 This is what I propose:

 1.)
 Read this whole short story I've replaced my self-summary with.

 If you'd like to find out if I'm 5 stars in real life, just message me.

 Quite frankly, this digital realm does nothing but add another element of separation in a world already abundantly consumed by separation.